Tannerite00/BenfordsLawMachine/README.md

 Field Statistics: automatic stats that run when the file is selected such as: earliest/latest dates, largest value, number of records, number of valid values, etc.

+Add a way to exclude negatives from the transaction analysis